itzmeanjan/highway/README.md

 Invoking this method chain **C1**, helps `C1.Highway` to decide whether it's supposed to be respecting orderliness of messages from **C2.A2**.
 Same method needs to be invoked on **C2**, for letting `C2.Highway` know what should it do when it sees any message coming from **C1.A1** i.e. does it orderly processes them or let them get marked arbitrarily by nonce to just avoid > 1 time consumption.

-If `Highway` on any chain doesn't find any entry for preferred mode of operation of channel, it must reject those messages.
+**If `Highway` on any chain doesn't find any entry for preferred mode of operation of channel, it must reject those messages, when it's asked to consume those.** 👍

 Preferred mode of operation needs to be kept on-chain in structure looking like